User Management

 Disabling a user:

-Note: User accounts cannot be deleted — only disabled.
+Accounts cannot be deleted — only disabled.
 This prevents user ID reuse and preserves the integrity of the audit trail and case history.
-Disabled accounts remain in the system but cannot be used to log in.
+Disabled accounts remain in the system but cannot be used to sign in.

 Force Logout